Wanting to \”live tiny?\” Here\’s what you need to know

 \

-The \”tiny house movement,\” also known as the \”small house movement,\” basically describes the architectural and social movement that advocates living simply in small homes.
-The typical Tiny House is less than 399 square feet and often as small as 100; a far cry from the national average in 2014 of 2,453 square feet.
-Tiny Houses can be placed on a permanent foundation like a regular home, or on a trailer for a more mobile living lifestyle.
+The “tiny house movement,” also known as the small house movement, basically describes the architectural and social movement that advocates living simply in small homes.
+The typical Tiny House is less than 399 square feet and often as small as 100, a far cry from the national average in 2014 of 2,453 square feet.
+Tiny Houses can be placed on a permanent foundation like a regular home, or a trailer for a more mobile lifestyle.

-Wanting to \”live tiny?\” Here\’s what you need to know
+Wanting to “live tiny?”
+Here’s what you need to know

-B.A. shared that the Number One question people asks her was where she goes “Number Two.”
-We’ll spare you the earthy and organic details, but long-story-short, composting toilets are popular amongst Tiny Housers and have come a lllooonnngg way in the last handful of years.
+We’ll spare you the earthy and organic details, but long story short, composting toilets are popular amongst Tiny Housers and have come a long way in the last few years.

 Other questions posed to B.A. about Tiny House living has to do with managing severe weather, security, and storage.

-“Many Tiny House communities have storm shelters on the property and as far as security, I honestly have no concerns in that area.
-I just installed a tiny air condition in my Tiny House so that will help with the Texas heat.
-I also have an Envi brand convection wall panel heater that hangs on the wall for these cooler temps as well.
-I did also wire my house in such a way that it would be very easy to convert to solar.
-As far as storage, those serious about living minimal and going tiny need to really reevaluate everything in their life because storage is so limited in an under 300 square foot house.
-Many tiny house dwellers utilize their outdoor spaces so much that they consider it part of their daily living space.\”
+“Many Tiny House communities have storm shelters on the property, and as far as security, I honestly have no concerns in that area.
+I just installed a tiny air conditioner in my Tiny House, so that will help with the Texas heat.
+I also have an Envi brand convection wall panel heater that also hangs on the wall for these cooler temps.
+I also wire my house in such a way that it would be very easy to convert to solar.
+As far as storage, those serious about living minimally and going tiny need to reevaluate everything in their life because storage is so limited in an under 300 square foot house.
+Many tiny house dwellers utilize their outdoor spaces so much that they consider it part of their daily living space.”

-Being self-sufficient is a huge part of Tiny House living and Beth Ann admits being close to resources like shopping and supply stores is key.
-“Because storage space is limited, you can’t load up on food like you can in a typical house,\” she added. \”My lifestyle demands that I shop more frequently and being close to larger towns with abundant resources is very important to your convenience.”
+“Because storage space is limited, you can’t load up on food like you can in a typical house,” she added.
+“My lifestyle demands that I shop more frequently and being close to larger towns with abundant resources is very important to your convenience.”

 Is going tiny in the cards for you??